LeafMountain/Website/_games/3-theGoodFew.md

 ## Components
 Since I was the sole programmer on this project, I had to create simple components that other team members could use to build gameplay.

+## Movement

+* Using NavMesh
+* Snapping the Unit to the destination in case of error
+* Grid made of a mesh to mark the positions that the unit can move to.
+(Generating mesh and just adjusting verts)

+## Turn System

+* Player
+* Enemy

 ## Final Thoughts
 We had a huge scope with several different games integrated into one.
 In the end we created the core game play, the combat. -->